MA Philosophy and Greek

 How will I be assessed?

-The philosophy courses you study throughout your programme provide you with the analytical and critical-thinking skills that are highly valued in the workplace.
+The philosophy courses you study during your programme give you analytical and critical-thinking skills that are valued by employers.

 Standard entry requirement